garcia/msdparser/README.md

 # msdparser

-A robust & lightning fast MSD parser for Python.
+A comprehensive, pure-Python, speed-optimized MSD parser.
 MSD is the underlying file format for the SM and SSC simfile formats used by StepMania, as well as a few older formats like DWI.